microbotsio/CodeCell/README.md

 ### 📱 MicroLink App Integration
 - Download the MicroLink library to connect the CodeCell with the companion smartphone app.
-- Enables wireless sensor streaming, joystick control, and firmware communication.
+- Enables wireless sensor reading, joystick control, buttons and sliders.

 ---